Ready to Get Started?

 There is no pressure to come up with your own idea because most students work directly on a faculty project.

-These worksheets are used in our Getting Started in Research Workshop and can help you clarify your research interests and also outline the research journey - start to finish.
+These worksheets are used in our Getting Started in Research Consultations and can help you clarify your research interests and also outline the research journey - start to finish.

 - What are your research interests?